navakrish11/upskill.ai/replit.md

 - July 12, 2025.
 Removed all navigation buttons from header (AI Trainer, MiAI Simulator, Gamification, Contact) for cleaner branding-focused design
 - July 12, 2025.
 Optimized page layout to fit hero section and all three solution cards above the fold without scrolling
 - July 12, 2025.
 Restored card sizes to prevent content truncation while optimizing section spacing for single-page layout
+- July 12, 2025.
+Added "Launch Application" buttons to cards with external links for AI Trainer and MiAI Simulator, "Coming Soon" for Gamification
+- July 12, 2025.
+Replaced flip side content with custom highlights for all three solutions, removing generic tech details in favor of compelling benefit-focused messaging

 ## User Preferences